arielleleon/aind_dashboard/README.md

 ## Support

 For questions about statistical methodology, experimental design, or technical implementation, please refer to the comprehensive test suite and inline documentation throughout the codebase.
+To report a bug, please see issues page or contact nick.keesey@alleninstitute.org -- white paper will be updated here when available.